harbingerr/Elm-Game/README.md

 Created with create-elm-app

-You can play it [here](https://radiant-bastion-69800.herokuapp.com/index.html) (Tutorial pictures are not depoyed properly by now.)
+You can play it [here](https://radiant-bastion-69800.herokuapp.com/index.html) (Tutorial pictures are not depoyed properly for now.)

 Or copy the code and play it localy using command `elm-app start`